Alcoholics Anonymous Meetings

 There is no customs duty upon entering SXM and therefore, there is no inspection of luggage to find dutiable items.
 You really shouldn't bring illegal drugs onto the island, but bringing alcohol, cigarettes, meat, jewelry, whatever, while generally silly in terms of cost savings, is not illegal.

 This is the basis of the island's claim to being a duty-free paradise.
-Be that as it may, most businesses are expected to pay a 3% Turnover tax (TOT) to the government.
-Basically they add up their total sales and give 3% to the politicians.
+Be that as it may, most businesses are expected to pay a 5% Turnover tax (TOT) to the government.
+It used to be 3%, but the savings from being a separate country appear to be -2%, so the TOT was raised to 5% after November 2011.
+Basically they add up their total sales and give 5% to the politicians.
 Given that few businesses make more than a 10% profit on their sales dollar, this is a rather high tax on their profits and few businesses can, much less, will give it up willingly.
-Most raised prices by 3%.
-Some started to add 3% to all bills as they were presented to customers.
+Most raised prices by 5%.
+Some started to add 5% to all bills as they were presented to customers.
 This then put the lie to the "duty-free" part of paradise.
 Though many people have accused politicians of being dumb, it is rarely true.
 They know where they make their money and act accordingly.
 Thus, the authorities came out with:

 Inspectorate of Taxes, St Maarten